talmosko/thoughts/demo.md

 ---
 # Now let's use it in the frontend

+> Remember that, in development, our API is served from port 3002, while our React app is serves from port 5173.
+So, in order to access our API from the React app, we have two options - either configure CORS, or use the proxy feature of Vite to forward API calls to port 3002.
 ---

-> To simplify configuration I'll use the proxy feature of vite dev server to forward all requests sent to `/api` - to the backend server that is listening on port 3002
+> Let's configure the proxy in vite.config.ts to forward all requests sent to routes beginning with `/api` - to the backend server that is listening on port 3002.
->

 3. Configure proxy `vite.config.ts`
    ```ts
    server: { proxy: { '/api': 'http://localhost:3002' } }